 The Mary Rose Museum Source: David Smith

 Although the drying process may be complete, humidity and temperature of both the ship and its environment, are still a top priority.
 If the proper air quality is not maintained, the ship could easily experience symptoms of high humidity, such as warping or cracking.
 While people will no longer be separated by walls from the ship, they will have to pass through air locks in the walk ways to help maintain air quality.
 In addition, the same air handling units used during the drying process will continue to be utilized to keep humidity and temperature under control.

-The Mary Rose plans to reopen with it’s designs in the summer of 2016.
+The Mary Rose plans to reopen in the summer of 2016.
 Over 30 years after being raised from the ocean, the drying process will finally be complete and visitors will be able to fully experience the Mary Rose.
 Even though the drying process may be over, the fight to maintain the structure of the ship, through temperature and humidity, will continue.
 The Mary Rose Museum (during the drying phase)

 Evans, Jon.
 "Preserving the Mary Rose."
 RSC RSS.
 Chemistry World, 21 Mar.
 2014.
 Web.
 05

 "Mary Rose Enters Final Phase of Conservation - The Mary Rose Museum."
 The Mary Rose Museum.
 The Mary Rose Trust, 29 Apr.
 2013.
 Web.
 05 Apr.
 2016.

 "Mary Rose Museum."
 Environmental Monitoring System Helps Revive the Mary Rose.
 The IMC Group, n.d.
 Web.
 05 Apr.
 2016.